mozilla/leadership-training/_articles/projects.md

 Drawing Board is conceived as a resource that will hopefully lead to more nuanced conversations about education, an audience that is engaged in education policy, and pithy pieces that are cool and shareable.

 We intend to enrich the stories we shall tell using text, data visualisation, and audio clips.

-#### Echo
-*Kelly Clancy ([@kellybclancy](https://twitter.com/kellybclancy)) & Raquel Martins*

-Echo is an anonymous online reporting tool to aggregate allegations of sexual misconduct in academia and serve as a signal boost to rapidly identify threats.
-This would be a space for users to anonymously report their experiences, shielding them from accusations of slander or retaliation.
-This project is inspired by cases like that of Geoff Marcy, Jacob Appelbaum, and others.
-Echo is a space for independently collecting data on different employers to hold them more accountable.

 #### Facilitating teen-driven inquiry and working in the open (draft title)
 *David Bild ([@dbild](https://github.com/dbild))*